Lukefrotts227/ClimateCollab2.0/README.md

 # What I have learned
 - Proper user authentication is something I am including in this application
 - How to seperate logic and code into files to be added in to the main app

+# Challenges
+- The algorithm that is used to calculate the emissions needs to be better than the hacakthon version
+- I need to be able to adjust for the average. and handle lack of inputs just as before
+- I need to find a way to better handle data over time